Android apps can be written using Kotlin, Java, and C++ languages. The Android SDK tools compile

 Android supports many different qualifiers for your alternative resources.
 The qualifier is a short string that you include in the name of your resource directories in order to define the device configuration for which those resources should be used.
-As another example, you should often create different layouts for your activities, depending on the device's screen orientation and size.
-For example, when the device screen is in portrait orientation (tall), you might want a layout with buttons to be vertical, but when the screen is in landscape orientation (wide), the buttons should be aligned horizontally.
+For example, you should create different layouts for your activities, depending on the device's screen orientation and size.
+When the device screen is in portrait orientation (tall), you might want a layout with buttons to be vertical, but when the screen is in landscape orientation (wide), the buttons could be aligned horizontally.
 To change the layout depending on the orientation, you can define two different layouts and apply the appropriate qualifier to each layout's directory name.
 Then, the system automatically applies the appropriate layout depending on the current device orientation.

 Continue reading about:

 - How to use the

 IntentAPIs to activate app components, such as activities and services, and how to make your app components available for use by other apps.